api2cart/Android-sdk/docs/CustomerApi.md

 CustomerApi apiInstance = new CustomerApi();
-String id = 10; // String | Retrieves customer's info specified by customer id String params = id,email; // String | Set this parameter in order to choose which entity fields you want to retrieve String responseFields = {result{id,parent_id,sku,upc,images,combination}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String id = 10; // String | Retrieves customer's info specified by customer id String storeId = 1; // String | Retrieves customer info specified by store id String responseFields = {result{id,parent_id,sku,upc,images,combination}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String exclude = id,email; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+String params = id,email; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = id,email; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-String storeId = 1; // String | Retrieves customer info specified by store id try {
-    CustomerInfo200Response result = apiInstance.customerInfo(id, params, responseFields, exclude, storeId);
+    CustomerInfo200Response result = apiInstance.customerInfo(id, storeId, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomerApi#customerInfo");